 A worried expression came to the old woman’s face.
 “Better going than what you went through getting here.
-But still hard going this time of year.
+But no summer stroll this time of year.
 The road’s lined with beech trees.
 Nothing to block the wind, you see.”

 Those words sent a shiver down Hyouchuu’s back.
 “Beech trees—”

 “The old man and me’s been planting trees for a windbreak around our hut, but this here’s as far as we got.”